 The report can be downloaded here.

-As active members of Voluntary Action Scotland, GCVS will also share the learning from this programme, with other Third Sector Interfaces and with the Scottish Government.
-We are also working with the National Third Sector Getting it Right for Every Child (GIRFEC) Project to ensure that learning exchanges and useful resources from the rest of Scotland will inform the work in Glasgow.
+We work with the National Third Sector Getting it Right for Every Child (GIRFEC) Project to ensure that learning exchanges and useful resources from the rest of Scotland will inform the work in Glasgow.

 We provide regular updates on a range of issues affecting children, young people and families in our monthly e-bulletin, where you will find up to date information about funding opportunities, policy developments, research, training, resources and news stories.

-To subscribe to Everyone’s Children, please email Suzie Scott at firstname.lastname@example.org.
+To subscribe to the Everyone’s Children newsletter, please sign up using the form in the sidebar, or email Suzie Scott at firstname.lastname@example.org